Date of report 08 May 2019

 Description

 HIV/HCV co-infected patient with pulmonary arterial hypertension (PAH) and end-stage renal disease (ESRD) on chronic hemodialysis (3 times per week).
 In April 2018, after completing 8 weeks of HCV treatment with glecaprevir/pibrentasvir, cART was switched from raltegravir (400 mg twice daily) plus rilpivirine (25 mg once daily) to raltegravir plus darunavir/cobicistat (800/150 mg once daily).
 In addition, the patient re-started taking bosentan (125 mg twice daily) plus tadalafil (20 mg once daily) for PAH (this had been temporarily stopped during HCV treatment).
 In September 2018 the patient presented with severe respiratory failure and clinical signs compatible with decompensated heart failure.
 Despite increasing the negative fluid balance in each dialysis session, the response to hemodialysis was poorer than expected, suggesting additional determinants of her clinical situation.
 In addition, virologic failure was evidenced (HIV-1 RNA load in plasma of 5,424 copies/mL), with new drug resistance mutations in the integrase gene (N155H) not present in previous genotypes.
 After ruling out other conditions, bosentan toxicity (probably because excessive exposure to bosentan due to drug interactions between bosentan and darunavir/cobicistat) was considered.
 Bosentan was replaced by ambrisentan, with progressive improvement in the clinical condition of the patient.
-Additionally, cART was optimized to darunavir/ritonavir (800/100 mg once daily) plus etravirine (200 mg twice daily) and dolutegravir (50 mg twice daily), and HIV RNA in plasma was re-suppressed (<40 copies/ml)
+Additionally, cART was optimized to darunavir/ritonavir (800/100 mg once daily) plus etravirine (200 mg twice daily) and dolutegravir (50 mg twice daily), and HIV RNA in plasma was re-suppressed (<40 copies/ml).

 Clinical Outcome